lruijin/ABC_mutation-rate/README.md

 This software package includes the source code (mostly in MATLAB) for our manuscript "Estimating mutation rates in a Markov branching process using approximate Bayesian computation".
 There are three parts in the package: I. ABC-based estimator and MOM/MLE in this main folder, II Simulation study 1 (for the constant mutation scenario) and Simulation study 2 (for the piece-wise constant mutation scenario) under subfolder `simulation`, and III.
 Real data analysis under subfolder `real`.

-## ABC-based estimator under constatnt mutation rate assumption
+## Contant mutation rate's estimators
-* With "exact" simulator:
+* ABC-based estimator with "exact" simulator:
     * ABC_fluc_exp1.m: Estimate mutation rate by ABC for fluctuation data with constant mutation rate.
 Used in `simulation/simu1A_cascades.m` and `simulation/simu1B_cascades.m`.
     * trainGPS.m: Train GPS model for fluctuation data with constant mutation rate.
 Used in ABC_fluc_exp1.m, also in demoGPS_fluc_exp1.m.
     * tnrnd.m: Generate random sample from truncated normal.
 Used in ABC_fluc_exp1.m.